-To achieve single-supply operation and a fully differential input to the DSX, an active feedback amplifier (AFA) was used.
-The AFA is an op amp with two g_m stages; one of the active stages is used in the feedback path (therefore the name), while the other is used as a differential input.
-Note that the differential input is an open-loop g_m stage that requires that it be highly linear over the expected input signal range.
-In this design, the g_m stage that senses the voltages on the attenuator is a distributed one; for example, there are as many g_m stages as there are taps on the ladder network.
+To achieve single-supply operation and a fully differential input to the DSX, an active feedback amplifier (AFA) was utilized.
+The AFA is basically an op amp with two $g_m$ stages; one of the active stages is used in the feedback path (therefore the name), while the other is used as a differential input.
+Note that the differential input is an open-loop $g_m$ stage which requires that it be highly linear over the expected input signal range.
+In this design, the $g_m$ stage that senses the voltages on the attenuator is a distributed one; for example, there are as many $g_m$ stages as there are taps on the ladder network.
 Only a few of them are on at any one time, depending on the gain control voltage.